YNTO (TALK) - OWN WORK CREATED WITH DISCOVERY STUDIO VISUALIZER., CC0, HTTPS://COMMONS.WIKIMEDIA.ORG/W/INDEX.PHP?CURID=20144723

 Are there any new developments in this area for treating periodontal disease?

 While several of these approaches are not available for periodontal therapy in the United States, statins are being used extensively as locally delivered agents in other countries.
-Simvastatin, atorvastatin and rosuvastatin have been investigated as adjunctive therapies to SRP.
+Simvastatin, order atorvastatin and rosuvastatin have been investigated as adjunctive therapies to SRP.

 Bisphosphonates (such as alendronate) are being used for local delivery to inhibit osteoclasts, and studies show improvement in periodontal clinical parameters.
 Some studies have shown bone fill with the use of alendronate and simvastatin.
 The use of azithromycin as an adjunct to SRP significantly improves the efficacy of nonsurgical periodontal therapy in reducing probing depth and bleeding on probing, while improving attachment levels, particularly at deep probing sites.
 Other agents being assessed for local delivery in combatting periodontitis include aloe vera, curcumin, and several other anti-inflammatory medications.